 Copy the packet from, e.g.,

 "data": "ADFGUkFEshgAdAoAAACyGADXQ5rzpZs=" in the gateway's log.

 Beware that LoRaWAN packets are binary data, so do not remove leading zeroes.
-Also note that erroneous packets are likely to show incorrect results without any warning, so specify the secrets to validate the Message Integrity Code (
+Also note that erroneous packets (including packets that are just LoRa, not LoRaWAN) are likely to show incorrect results without any warning, so specify the secrets to validate the Message Integrity Code (MIC).

-The output above is the standard output of lora-packet with some minor enhancements if the secrets are known, to show if the MIC is valid (see note about frame counter) and to show the decrypted payload.
+The output above is the standard output of lora-packet with some enhancements if the secrets are known, to show if the MIC is valid, brute-forcing the 32 bits frame counter, and to show the decrypted payload.

 OTAA Join Requests are not encrypted.
 OTAA Join Accepts are not fully supported above, as those need some additional data to validate their MIC and derive the secret session keys.

-lora-packet can also be installed as a command line utility, but cannot validate/decrypt then:
+lora-packet can also be installed as a command line utility, and since 0.7.7 can also validate/decrypt then:

 npm install -g lora-packet